agyago/puppet-Tableau-Linux/README.md

 ## Description

   Although Tableau gave a simple one-liner auto install, it is better to puppetize it for easier deployment.
+  This module will install server and worker nodes.

 ## Setup